 Third-party payment gateways like Paypal or Asia Pay (PayDollar) are also supported in Shopify but it should be noted that there will be additional transaction fees according to the subscribed Shopify Plan.

 In recent years, e-wallets such as PayMe, Alipay, WeChat Pay, BOC Pay have made online shopping even more convenient.
 Nowadays, consumers always look for a better online shopping experience, as such, making the checkout and payment process quick and easy is essential.
 In addition, FPS is also a great option for consumers who don’t have credit cards.

-Payme, WeChat Pay, Alipay, UnionPay and FPS can all be integrated into Hong Kong Shopify.
-Out of a few, QF Pay is probably most of SME’s first choice as Shopify has partnered with them in 2020.
-The partnership allows e-wallets payments to be accepted in the Shopify platform and excluded from the “Additional fees using all payment providers other than Shopify Payments”.
+Payme, WeChat Pay (HK & China), Alipay (HK & China), UnionPay and FPS can all be integrated into Hong Kong Shopify.
+Navy FAB partners with Fin-tech companies to enable e-wallets payments in the Shopify platform and these payment methods can be excluded from the “Additional fees using all payment providers other than Shopify Payments” at the same time.
 However, to note, there will be a one-off settlement account opening fee.
 Applying through Navy FAB will have a discounted package on the handling fee.
 Please contact us for more details.

 5. Multi-language on Shopify to Serve Diversified Hong Kong Customers

 Given that the main language for Hong Kong is Traditional Chinese, Simplified Chinese and English, those are also the common languages for HK Shopify sites.